 Registered Nutritional Therapist, Functional Medicine Practitioner and Homeopath

-I am a qualified Nutritional Therapist and Homeopath and have been practicing in our busy clinic for over ten years.
+I am a qualified Nutritional Therapist, Functional Medicine Practitioner and Homeopath and have been practicing in our busy clinic for over sixteen years.
 I also regularly write for various books, magazines and websites.

 With my busy schedule I often find myself staring at an empty fridge wanting a super-fast meal that the whole family can enjoy.
 I’m not keen on spending hours in the kitchen, or recipes with long lists of ingredients.
 I want to be able to eat nutritious food with minimal effort.